CheckMateIO/alcatraz-client/README.md

     conn = Alcatraz::Client::Connection.new(public_key: ENV['ALCATRAZ_PUBLIC_KEY'], secret_key: ENV['ALCATRAZ_SECRET_KEY'])

 After that you can use any of the public API methods for Alcatraz.
+Note that you can also specify an alternative API url if you need to using the :api_url config key.

 ### Store credit card data